-If you are unable to wait for our next available travel advice appointment, as advised by the reception staff, then you can attend any Private Travel Clinic (you can obtain these numbers in the Yellow Pages i.e. type in “travel clinic” then “Aberdeen”, to display a list of clinics) charges will apply at these clinics.
+If you are unable to wait for our next available travel advice appointment, as advised by the reception staff, then you can attend any Private Travel Clinic (you can obtain these numbers by searching online i.e. type in “travel clinic” then “Aberdeen”, to display a list of clinics) charges will apply at these clinics.

 Downloadable Travel Clinic Documents